Why AI Agent Memory Keeps Failing

 The effect compounds for tasks requiring reasoning across multiple pieces of information.
 Multi-hop questions, where the model needs to chain together 2+ facts, show even steeper degradation.

 This explains a common frustration: you tell your AI something important early in a conversation, but 50 messages later it seems to have forgotten.
 It probably didn’t forget in the traditional sense.
 The information is still “there” in the context, but the model’s attention is now stretched across so much text that earlier content receives minimal weight.
+(For a practical look at why this happens and what to do about it, see Why Does ChatGPT Forget Everything?)

 Current context windows have grown dramatically: